learnk8s/learnk8s.io/src/microsAuthentication/content.md

 The output is a Go structure version of the JSON response you saw earlier.

-Thus, you see how API service reads the service account token and passes it onto its request to the secret store service as a way to authenticate itself.
+Thus, you see how API service reads the Service Account Token and passes it onto its request to the secret store service as a way to authenticate itself.

 The secret store service retrieves the token and then checks with the Kubernetes API whether it is valid or not.